Sourcing abstract management software for your upcoming conference? Here are 11 things you need to do before you set it up.

 Take a moment to do the sums.
 How many reviews does each submission need?
 How many submissions does this mean each reviewer will have to complete?
 And how much time will each review take?
 (As a rough guide: a 300-word abstract could take 30 minutes to review, whereas a paper could take a full day.)

-If you configure your peer-review software to limit the number of submissions each reviewer receives, you can avoid this all-too-common academic faux pas.
+If you configure your peer review software to limit the number of submissions each reviewer receives, you can avoid this common academic faux pas.
 And your reviewers will thank you for it.

 We’ve seen more than a few conference committees that didn’t give their marking scheme proper thought.
-And more often than not, this ended with one committee member having to make a snap decision, which is the last thing you should be doing when you’ve got a bucketload of submissions to review.
+This ended with one committee member having to make a snap decision, which is the last thing you should be doing when you’ve got a bucketload of submissions to review.

 6. Agree on conference presentation types

-Whether you put the focus on oral and poster presentations, or on workshops, panels, and symposia, decide how you want your accepted authors to present.
+Whether you put the focus on oral and poster presentations, and symposia, decide how you want your accepted authors to present.
 Perhaps you aim for your annual meeting to have both poster sessions and symposiums, to allow for a more comprehensive overview of your conference content.

 This is actually more important than ever, with delegates potentially attending in-person, virtually, or in a hybrid fashion.
 You need to understand the best formats to use when scheduling the work of submitting authors.

-7. Assign roles in your abstract management system
+7. Assign roles in your software for abstract management

 8. Decide how you’re publishing your book of proceedings